 The optical emission spectrum determines from which point the furnace emits the measured optical radiation.
 Spectrum types in an EAF during a melt are dark current, thermal radiation, alkali peaks and atomic emissions.
 (Aula et al. 2014)

-At the beginning of the melt when the arc is covered completely by the steel scrap, dark current is observed.
-It can also be observed when material is added.
+At the beginning of the melt when the arc is covered completely by the steel scrap, only the dark current is observed.
+It can also be seen when new material is added.
 Dark current has a very low intensity.
 (Aula et al. 2014)

-Thermal radiation can be observed when the scrap in the viewing cone has melted.
+When the scrap in the viewing cone has melted the thermal radiation emerges.
 Observation of thermal radiation in the earlier stages is also possible due to the hot fumes coming from the melt and reflections from the steel scrap.
 The optical thickness of the EAF process affects thermal radiation.
 (Aula et al. 2014)

-Alkali peaks are generated by the atomic emissions of alkali metals coming from the hot slag or gas.
+Alkali peaks are generated by the atomic emissions of alkali metals contained in the hot slag or gas.
 (Aula et al. 2014)

 An electron returning from a higher energy level to a lower energy level emits atomic emission radiation.
 Atoms have a unique orbital configuration; Therefore, the wavelengths of atomic emissions are also unique.
-Atomic emission spectrum can be observed when the measurement head is aimed at the completely exposed electric arc.
+The atomic emission spectrum emerges when the measurement head sees the completely exposed electric arc.
 (Aula et al. 2014)